-When it comes to skin dilemma's retinol peeling is high on the list.
-The path to beautiful skin very rarely runs smooth unless you’re wise to some side effect prevention strategies—namely how to deal with retinol peeling (also referred to as the retinol uglies) in the first few weeks of use.
+However, retinol peeling, aka the retinol uglies, is just one of the things that can stand in the way of our quest for great skin.
+The path to beautiful skin very rarely runs smoothly unless you’re wise to some side effect prevention strategies—namely how to deal with retinol peeling (also referred to as the retinol uglies) in the first few weeks of use.

 Why does retinol peeling happen?